- GOLD IRA

 If the company doesn't exist anymore, you'll have to go to other precious metals dealers or post them on eBay or pawn them off.
 As you can imagine, this involves a lot more work and it can take you a lot longer to find buyers that want to give you a decent price for them.

 Always choose a company with flat annual fees, as opposed to companies that have a scaled fee model that grows with the account size.
 This is especially true for medium and large investors (e.g., $50,000+) and those planning to grow their precious metals account size over time.
 If your fees go up significantly with your account value, your gains are going to be eroded.
-This is why we caution against the scaled fee model and avoiding gold IRA companies that use this model.
+This is why we caution against the scaled fee model and avoid gold IRA companies that use this model.

 Some clients reported that they waited up to 90 days for their gold IRA accounts to be set up and their physical gold and other precious metals to be delivered.
 This is simply unacceptable in today's uncertain economic landscape.
 If you want to protect your wealth today, you can't let months pass before you can acquire the gold you paid for.